THE HISTORY OF

 2000 - 2010

-August of 2003, Bishop Robert Thomas appointed Rev. Dwayne A. Gary of Detroit as pastor of Pleasant Valley.
-Under Pastor Gary's watch we celebrated a Note Burning Ceremony for the pay off of a new energy system in 2003.
+In August 2003, Bishop Robert Thomas appointed Rev. Dwayne A. Gary of Detroit as the pastor of Pleasant Valley.
+Under Pastor Gary's watch, we celebrated a Note Burning Ceremony for the payoff of a new energy system in 2003.
 In 2004, Emma Boyer was honored for her missionary work by the 4th District Missionaries and Geraldine Slayton was honored for her dedicated service as a faithful usher over the years.
-The spring of 2004, Rev. Gary authored a 44-page booklet for Lent entitled, “Together We Pray/40 Days of Prayer" for fasting endeavors.
-A new road sign and name lettering on the church was completed.
+In the spring of 2004, Rev. Gary authored a 44-page booklet for Lent entitled “Together We Pray/40 Days of Prayer" for fasting endeavors.
+A new road sign and name lettering on the church were completed.

 2010 - Current

-On Saturday, October 23, 2010 Bishop John R. Bryant appointed Rev. Kevin D. Crosby as Pleasant Valley’s 13th Pastor.
+2010 - Current: On Saturday, October 23, 2010 Bishop John R. Bryant appointed Rev. Kevin D. Crosby as Pleasant Valley’s 13th Pastor.
 He ministers through the preached word, teaching and by sharing the multifaceted musical gifts that he is endowed with.
-In 2013, Pastor Crosby helped to organize the church 64th Anniversary celebration through a joint revival and worship service with Campbell Chapel.
+In 2013, Pastor Crosby helped to organize the church's 64th Anniversary celebration through a joint revival and worship service with Campbell Chapel.
 Bishop Bryant was the featured speaker at the worship service.
 Pastor Jerry Hatter and Pastor Robert Blake were revivalists.
-Rev. Dr. Cecelia Williams Bryant was the Women's Day Speaker in June 2014.
+Rev. Dr. Cecelia Williams Bryant was the Women’s Day Speaker in June 2014.
 Under Rev. Crosby’s leadership, Rev. Eric D. Tucker became the Assistant Pastor at Pleasant Valley in September 2018.
 New King James Version (NKJV) Bibles were purchased for the church in March 2019 and major church renovations have been completed in 2015, 2018 and 2019.
 As of July 2019, the pastor’s office restroom was remodeled, the church office has been expanded in size, a new roof has been installed, the sanctuary, vestibule, and fellowship hall were repainted, and new floors have been installed in the offices, vestibule, coatroom, storage area and fellowship hall.
-We also began an Online Ministry where we start streaming our weekly services on Facebook Live.
-In January of 2020 new carpet and flooring was installed in the sanctuary.
-And due to the Pandemic, we pushed our Online Ministry into overdrive.
-Not only did we have our weekly services online, our Bible Study and standing meetings were being hosted on Zoom.
-Some services were also broadcast on Zoom and shared to Facebook.
-In late 2020 we started a YouTube Page where some of our services were uploaded.
-In February of 2021 we took the Lenten Journey online by premiering each Wednesday Lenten Service on our Facebook Page.
-Also in February, window decals were placed on the windows of the sanctuary to help enhanced the beauty of the space.
-In April, we decided to take the Media Ministry a step further and decided to have a website develop to further help our outreach.
+In September of 2019, Pleasant Valley celebrated its 70th Church Anniversary with the theme “To God Be the Glory for the Great Things He Has Done.”
+Celebration events included a three-day revival with revivalists Rev. Robert Blake, Rev. Dwayne Gary and Rev. Ernest Ni’A (Garrison).
+The celebration culminated with a banquet that was held at The Washtenaw Golf Club Banquet Center in Ypsilanti, Michigan with Presiding Elder, Rev. Norman V. Osborne as the keynote speaker.
+This occasion was commemorated by a beautiful Souvenir Booklet filled with pictures and well wishes from the community, family and friends.
+Sister Bertha Payne served as the 70th Anniversary Chairperson and Sister Tonya Patray was Assistant Chairperson.
+In March of 2020, the COVID-19 Pandemic occurred which resulted in the mandatory closure of public entities such as restaurants, stores and churches.
+Under the faithful and steadfast leadership of Pastor Crosby, Pleasant Valley AME Church responded to the mandate by transitioning to online worship services that were initially broadcast from the pastor’s home and then later broadcast from the church sanctuary with only the pastor and a few members who were involved in the music ministry and media ministry.

 Christine Mays-Anderson, Church Historian